 Reds

-Reds, such as Nantucket Reds, are an iconic style and color of pants.
+Reds, such as Nantucket Reds, are an iconic style and color of trousers (and now, shorts).

 Nantucket Reds